LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Benchmark

 \section{Benchmark}

 The GOAT-Bench \cite{khanna2024goat} dataset, built on Habitat, has been the primary benchmark for evaluating multi-modal, open-vocabulary, multi-goal visual navigation.
 Despite its diverse scenes, several limitations hinder its ability to reasonably assess navigation capabilities.
 First, the evaluation of long-term memory and planning is insufficient: each episode contains only about 8 subtasks on average, with high goal repetition and relatively short inter-goal distances.
-Second, annotation quality issues are present: some text descriptions are inaccurate, object categories are semantically ambiguous, and certain scenes include missing meshes or cross-floor tasks.
+Second, annotation quality issues are present: some text descriptions are inaccurate, object categories are semantically ambiguous, and certain scenes include missing meshes.
 These factors often cause agents to fail for reasons unrelated to algorithms, thereby obscuring fair comparison of navigation performance.

 Instead of reporting on the entire GOAT-Bench validation split, which is broad but contains quality issues, we reorganize the benchmark by sampling a quality-controlled core subset GOAT-Core.
 As illustrated in Tab. \ref{tab:dataset_comparison}, we increase the number of subtasks per episode to 20 (compared to 7.88 in the original set) and enhance task diversity.
 The average distance between subtasks is also extended, imposing greater demands on memory and long-horizon planning.
-Although the number of episodes is reduced, we keep the aggregate number of subtasks non-decreasing.
 To ensure label reliability, we manually correct inaccurate or ambiguous text descriptions and prioritize objects with clear semantics.
-We further restrict all subtasks to occur on a single floor and select four reviewer-recommended high-quality multi-room scenes (\texttt{5cd}, \texttt{4ok}, \texttt{Nfv}, \texttt{Tee}), each averaging 7.25 rooms, avoiding mesh defects or cross-floor navigation issues.
+We further restrict all subtasks to occur on a single floor and select four reviewer-recommended high-quality multi-room scenes (\texttt{5cd}, \texttt{4ok}, \texttt{Nfv}, \texttt{Tee}), each averaging 7.25 rooms, mitigating mesh defects.

 In total, GOAT-Core contains 480 multi-modal subtasks, covering 163 images, 158 objects, and 159 text goals.
-As in GOAT-Bench, the validation split includes both ``unseen" and ``seen-synonyms” categories relative to the training set, thereby supporting open-vocabulary evaluation.
-The dataset also explicitly emphasizes the multi-goal setting, with longer episodes and greater goal diversity compared to the original benchmark.
+Curated from GOAT-Bench's ``seen", ``unseen'', and ``seen-synonyms'' validation splits, it ensures open-vocabulary evaluation.
+The dataset also explicitly emphasizes long-horizon multi-goal navigation, with longer episodes and greater goal diversity.

 Beyond multi-goal visual navigation, GOAT-Core also enables the evaluation of goal localization tasks.
 For each of the four multi-room scenes (average area 218.63 $m^2$), we conduct full-house exploration via frontier exploration, collecting RGB, depth, and odometry data.
 The curated 480 multi-modal goal queries with ground-truth positions can thus be used to evaluate the accuracy of goal localization after mapping (Sec. \ref{sec:5.1}).